 The state of Minnesota also offers additional programs to aid in elderly care outside of the current Medicaid programs.
 As of 2017, Minnesota has four such programs.

 The Minnesota Consumer Support Grant (CSG) program supplies a cash grant to cover the cost of senior care services.
 This program also allows for consumer direction of personal care, even including the hiring of spouses.
 In addition to personal assistance, individuals may use the monthly cash grant towards home modifications and assistive technology, transportation assistance, home health care, meal planning and prep, and respite care.

-Minnesota’s Group Residential Housing (GRH) Program provides elderly residents with financial assistance for room and board in adult foster care homes, assisted living facilities, and supervised senior living communities.
+Minnesota’s Housing Support Program, previously referred to as the Group Residential Housing (GRH) Program provides elderly residents with financial assistance for room and board in adult foster care homes, assisted living facilities, and supervised senior living communities.
 In some instances, supplemental services, also referred to as a special allowance, for personal care assistance is available for some applicants.

 In addition to the state specific programs that assist in covering the cost of elderly care in Minnesota, there are also federal and non-profit programs available.
 In order to find other programs that assist in paying for care or reduce your out-of-pocket cost, make sure to use our Resource Locator Tool.
 This tool makes it easy to locate and consider all of your options and choose the program that best fits the circumstances.
 Eldercare loans and programs that aid veterans with assisted living are other available options.